x-stream/xstream/README.txt

 --[ Binaries ]-----------------------------------------------

-The root directory contains xstream.jar.
-For most uses, this is all you need to include in your classpath to use XStream.

-All libraries in the 'lib' directory are used at build time, or are optional extras used for tighter integration with third party libraries.
+All binary artifacts are in the 'lib' directory.
+These include the xstream jars and any other library used at build time, or optional runtime extras.
 XPP3 is recommend for use as it will greatly improve the performance of XStream.

 --[ Documentation ]------------------------------------------